Dr Anne Stuart (Chair)

 For nearly four years, Vicki initiated and ran a small not-for-profit campaign, 100-Go-Solar, to encourage Byron businesses to install solar.
 It achieved its goal in 2018, reaching 100 installed businesses with a total of 1.5MW renewable energy.

-One of her passions was to establish the project now known as the Replant Byron Alliance: tallying trees planted in Byron Shire to help sequester carbon and climate change mitigation, and calculating their carbon drawdown.
-This has involved liaison and coordination with many people throughout the community.
-Replant Byron also established the Shire’s first Community Forest at The Farm, another of Vicki’s initiatives.
+One of her passions was to establish the project now known as the Replant Byron Alliance: tallying trees planted in Byron Shire to help sequester carbon and climate change mitigation, and calculating their carbon draw down.